Journal of the Institution of Locomotive Engineers

 Four un-nnamed accidents (2-4-2T, 0-6-4T, 0-6-2T with coil springs and 2-6-4T), but clearly including those at Sevenoaks (Maunsell River class) and Buchlyvie (Gresley N2 class).
 Suggested that had River class been fitted with the Zara-type of leading pony truck that the Sevenoaks accident would not have occurred.
 Noted that compensating levers were quite usual on British 4-4-0 and 4-4-2 classes.
 On page 863 it is noted that equalising gear was invented by R.&W. Hawthorn in 1851, but may been invented earlier in Europe, but not in America.
 On page 864 in his reply to N.J.
 Longley he noted that the Bristol & Exeter 9ft singles and the McConnell Bloomers both employed direct rubber suspension.

-Fourth Ordinary General Meeting of the Manchester Centre (Session 1930-31) was held in the building of the iManchester Literary and Philosophical Society, 36, George Street, Manchester, at 7 p.m., on Friday, the 16th day of January, 1931, Mr. S. H. Whitelegg taking the Chair.
+Fourth Ordinary General Meeting of the Manchester Centre (Session 1930-31) was held in the building of the iManchester Literary and Philosophical Society, 36, George Street, Manchester, at 7 p.m., on Friday, 16 January, 1931, Mr. S. H. Whitelegg taking the Chair.

 Windle, E. (Paper No. 272)